plkmo/NLP_Toolkit/README.md

 The script outputs a results.csv file containing the indexes of the documents in infer.csv and their corresponding predicted labels.

 ## Automatic Speech Recognition
+Automatic Speech Recognition (ASR) aims to convert audio signals into text.
+This library contains the following models for ASR: Speech-Transformer, Listen-Attend-Spell (LAS).
+### Format of dataset files
+The folder containing the dataset should have the following structure: folder/speaker/chapter Within the chapter subdirectory, the audio files (in .flac format) are named speaker-chapter-file_id (file_id In running order)
+The transcript .txt file for the files within the chapter should be located in the chapter subdirectory.
+In the transcript file, each row should consist of the speaker-chapter-file_id (space) transcript.

+### Running the model
+Run speech.py with arguments below